The Four Sons of Aymon: Locations and place names

-While the Ardennes region (divided today between France, Belgium and Luxembourg) only plays a partial role in the medieval tale, the myth of the four brothers has been very present there.
+While the Ardennes region (divided today between France, Belgium and Luxembourg) only plays a fairly minor role in the medieval tale, the story of the four brothers has been very present there.

-Joseph Bédier considered the Abbey of Stavelot-Malmedy as the site of the origin of the legend of the four brothers, but this has since been invalidated.
+Joseph Bédier considered the Abbey of Stavelot-Malmédy to be the origin of the legend of the four brothers, but this has since been disproved.

 A study by the University of Liège in 1976 found a dozen sites in the Ardennes that claimed to be the fortress Montessor (or Montfort) constructed for the brothers by Maugis.
 The château of Amblève is one of these.
 Dhuy (near Éghezée) possesses an old castle called "Bayard" in 1770, that was also called "Montessor des fils Aymon".

-In Cubzac-les-Ponts (in the Dordogne region), there is a castle named after the four brothers (see image).
+There is a castle named after the four brothers in Cubzac-les-Ponts in the Dordogne region.

 Bertem, near Louvain, claimed to possess the relics of one of the sons, Saint Aalard (or Alard), for 600 years.

-Bogny-sur-Meuse has a number of sites referencing the four brothers: four rocky crags on a mountain peak near the town are said to symbolize the four brothers on the back on Bayard, and the castle of Château-Regnault has been claimed as a possible site of Montfort/Montessor.
+Bogny-sur-Meuse has a number of sites referencing the four brothers: four rocky crags on a mountain peak near the town are said to symbolise the four brothers on Bayard's back, and the castle of Château-Regnault has been proposed as a possible site for Montfort/Montessor.
+The Castle of the fairies at Le Waridon in the commune of Montcy-Notre-Dame has also been proposed.

-According to a tale told by (among others) Claude Seignolle, the village of Francheval owes its name to a legend of the brothers: "Bayard, having shown great bravery to help Renaud and one of his brothers, the latter said to him 'Tu es un brave, Bayard, franc cheval!' ('You are a brave one, Bayard, noble horse!'), and at this site the village of Francheval was established".
-A similar legend is related to the creation of the village of Balan: as the brothers, upon Bayard, were being pursued, the horse made a huge leap and fell to the ground; Renaud cried out to his brothers, "Balan!", (i.e. "Get back in the saddle!"), and the village was thus named.
+According to a tale told by (among others) Claude Seignolle, the village of Francheval owes its name to the legend of the brothers: "Having shown great bravery to help Renaud and one of his brothers, the latter said to Bayard: 'Tu es un brave, Bayard, franc cheval!' ('You are a brave one, Bayard, noble horse!'), and at this site the village of Francheval was established".
+A similar legend relates to the creation of the village of Balan: as the brothers, all astride Bayard, were being pursued, the horse made a huge leap and fell to the ground; Renaud cried out to his brothers, "Balan!", ("Get back in the saddle!"), and the village was thus named.

 In Dinant there exists the "Bayard Rock" (Rocher Bayard) that was said to have been split by the giant hoof of Bayard while carrying the four sons of Aymon on their legendary flight from Charlemagne through the Ardennes.

 The ancient County of La Marche was the fief of the lords of La Roche-Aymon who claimed to have descended from the four brothers.

 Processions and festivals

 The sons of Aymon are included among the "giants of the north" in Belgian folk festivals.

 A procession in Namur has been attested in 1518.
-Taking place on each July 2, the procession of "giants" represents Charlemagne, the nine worthy peers, the four sons of Aymon upon their horse, and their cousin Maugis.
+The procession of "giants" - which is held annually on 2 July - represents Charlemagne, the nine worthy peers, the four sons of Aymon upon their horse, and their cousin Maugis.

 Attested before 1461 in Dendermonde, the "Ommegang of Dendermonde" is a procession concerning the four brothers and their horse, who is said to have drowned where the Scheldt meets the Dender.